riceissa/analytics-table/README.md

 ### How to give access to the script

+For this step, you will need the email address associated with your service account.

 from the analytics home page, you can go to admin → then under the View column User Management → and then the (+) in the upper right corner → "Add new users" → and use email address above, and make sure "Read & Analyze" is checked, then